dulimarta/spherical-easel/docs/src/design/addingatooloutline.md

 3. Write a new <span class="class">SENodule</span> file by extend an an existing one, if possible.
 These files always start with the letters SE.
 See the [Models Directory](/design/#models-directory).

-    - Copy the form of the <span class="method">update</span> method.
-In particular this should start with
+    - Copy the form of the <span class="method">update</span>  and <span class="method">shallowUpdate</span> methods.
+For example in the <span class="class">SEThreePointCircle</span> these start with

       <<< @../../../src/models/SEThreePointCircleCenter.ts#updateview{1}

+      and

+        <<< @../../../src/models/SEThreePointCircleCenter.ts#shallowupdateview{1}

-      Then it should update the existence and location of the object and should end with setting the display of the corresponding <span class="class">Nodule</span> object.
+      then it should update the existence and location of the object and should end with setting the display of the corresponding <span class="class">Nodule</span> object.
 (Make sure that you set the parameters to properly display the <span class="class">Nodule</span> object -- read the variables section of the object for directions.)
       The last lines should be

       <<< @../../../src/models/SEThreePointCircleCenter.ts#endupdate